Chocolate drizzled coconut macaroons are cookies with the most nutritious ingredients! Yes, please. 😊

 More recipes you’ll love

-Dark Chocolate Drizzled Strawberries with Homemade Yogurt Transform a healthy bowl of yogurt into a fancy, guilt-free dessert.
+Dark Chocolate Drizzled Strawberries with Homemade Yogurt – Transform a nutritious bowl of yogurt into a fancy, guilt-free dessert.
 Yum.

-Healthy Coconut and Almond Dark Chocolate Bars These beautiful bars are sheer happiness in your mouth
+Healthy Coconut and Almond Dark Chocolate Bark – These beautiful bars are sheer happiness in your mouth.

 Gluten Free Chocolate Cream Pie with MI-DEL’s Graham Style Pie Crust – This is one of my most popular recipes.
 It’s every chocolate lover’s dream pie.
 And it’s so easy to make.